Causal Evidence that Language Models use Confidence to Drive Behavior: Results

-We also tested Gemma 3 27B, DeepSeek 671B and Qwen 80B on Phase 4 of the task.
-Of note, the prompt used with GPT-4o, DeepSeek and Qwen elicited few abstentions in Gemma 3 27B (see Methods and Supplemental Results for details), consistent with evidence that different models abstain to different extents \citep{wen2024characterizing, wen2025know}, and model-specific differences in instruction adherence \citep{sclar2023quantifying}.
-We therefore used a rephrasing of the basic prompt to ensure meaningful engagement of Gemma 3 27B with the abstention paradigm (see Methods for details of the prompt ahd the generation procedure).
-This approach allowed us to demonstrate that confidence signals similarly governed abstention once the behavior of interest -- abstention -- was elicited (see Supplemental Results).
+We also tested Gemma~3 27B, DeepSeek 671B and Qwen 80B on Phase~4.
+The prompt used with GPT-4o elicited few abstentions in Gemma~3 27B, consistent with model-specific differences in instruction adherence~\citep{wen2024characterizing, wen2025know, sclar2023quantifying}.
+We therefore used a rephrased prompt to ensure meaningful engagement with the abstention paradigm (see Methods for details of prompt generation procedure).
+Calibrated confidence similarly governed abstention across all models once the behavior was elicited (see Supplemental Results).